 Financing serves the needs of the financiers and the financed alike: financiers gain the opportunity to earn a return while the financed gain access to capital.
 Since both parties are served, it’s only fair that both parties share the risk.

-Interest-bearing debt is unjust because the lender’s return, i.e. the interest rate, is contractually predetermined when the borrower’s benefit from the money is still unknown.
+Interest-bearing loans are unjust because the lender’s return, i.e. the interest rate, is contractually predetermined at a time when the borrower’s benefit from the money is still unknown.
 Which means risk is being assumed, from a contractual perspective, almost exclusively by the borrower.

 The prophet Muhammad, peace be upon him, referred to the inequity of interest-bearing debt saying: